To register INTEREST for our 2022 PROGRAMS click on this link.

 Q: What other equipment may my child need?

-A: Kids will need water bottles, football boots, shin pads and a football (balls are provided by the Club at the beginning of the Home & Away season for training).
-Shin pads must be worn to participate in Small Sided Football.
+A: Kids will need water bottles, football boots, shin guards.
+Shin guards must be worn to participate.
 In addition, you may like to consider warmer and water proof clothing during the winter months.
 The sessions will go ahead regardless of the weather.